Paula Franzese

 Paula Ann Franzese is an American legal scholar based in New Jersey who focuses on government ethics and property law.
 She is the Peter W. Rodino Professor of Law at the Seton Hall University School of Law.
 Franzese is an educator who has been named one of the 26 best law teachers in the United States.
 She is also a prominent advocate for government ethics reform, a spokesperson for legal education, a housing advocate, and an author.

 Career

-Franzese graduated summa cum laude, Phi Beta Kappa, with a bachelor's degree from Barnard College, Columbia University.
+Franzese graduated summa cum laude, Phi Beta Kappa, with a bachelor's degree from Barnard College.
 Franzese received a Juris Doctor degree from Columbia Law School and won several academic prizes, including the Rosenman Prize for excellence in public law courses.

 Franzese became a professor of law at Seton Hall Law School in 1986, and she later became the Peter W. Rodino Professor of Law at Seton Hall.
 In 2020, she was named one of the Top Women in Law by the New Jersey Law Journal.